gianlazz/Lazztech.Cloud/GianDevNotes.md

 Jenkins pipeline Unit testing build shell script script worked but throws this error:
 ```
 Make sure test project has a nuget reference of package "Microsoft.NET.Test.Sdk" and framework version settings are appropriate.
-Rerun with /diag option to diagnose further.```
+Rerun with /diag option to diagnose further.```## Tuesday, August 18, 2018
+#### Sprint 7, CI/CD Shell Scripts

+Oh so it looks like it actually did run my unit tests sucessfully but it also ran everyother project as if it was a test and that's why it throws an error.
+So just running `dotnet test` on just the test project path will probably fix it.